openenclave/openenclave/new_platforms/docs/new_platform_dev.md

 parameter indicates that `oeedger8r` should look for additional EDL files in the `include` directory of the Open Enclave SDK, which `interface.edl` imports.

 The fourth line invokes `add_enclave`.
-This function creates a libary target named `myproject_enc` if the project is configured to use Intel SGX enclaves or `c5c9f16c-1981-11e9-ab14-d663bd873d93` if the project is configured to use ARM TrustZone (usage of a UUID is a requirement of OP-TEE).
-The function takes a list of source files, including both the source and header files generated by the call to `oeedl_file` as well as just the path to the generated source file (also required by OP-TEE). `add_enclave` configures the target with the required include paths, and compiler and linker flags.
+This function creates a library target named `myproject_enc` if the project is configured to use Intel SGX enclaves or `c5c9f16c-1981-11e9-ab14-d663bd873d93` if the project is configured to use OP-TEE TAs (usage of a UUID is a requirement of OP-TEE).
+The function takes a list of source files, including both the source and header files generated by the call to `oeedl_file` as well as the path to the generated source file (also required by OP-TEE). `add_enclave` configures the target with the required include paths, and compiler and linker flags.

-When building for ARM TrustZone, the `add_enclave` function invokes the underlying `linux_gcc.mak` Makefile against the TA Dev Kit that you specify.
+When building for OP-TEE, the `add_enclave` function invokes the underlying `linux_gcc.mak` Makefile against the TA Dev Kit that you specify at configure-time.

 ## Building the Host